peridevroot/PeriFin/README.md

 PeriFin smart contracts implementing with Solidity

 ### A Decentralized Delta-One Asset Protocol
-> Peri Finance is a cross-chain compatible, decentralized delta-one asset protocol to cost-effectively and instantly create, manage, and trade synthetic assets with unlimited liquidity
+> PERI Finance is a decentralized cross-chain synthetic issuance and derivative exchange protocol that provides unlimited liquidity on Polkadot network.
+With PERI fianance, Anyone can access traditional financial products and crypto assets without hustles and bustles.
+Additionally, PERI Finance provides solutions to current issues suffering Defi-projects on Ethereum including absurdly high GAS fee, slow transaction speed and the possibility of various attacks such as front running and flash loan by harnessing Layer2 with OVM(Optimistic Virtual Machine).

 ### Community